ncomputers/neo/README.md

   returns `invoices.csv`, `payments.csv` and `z-report.csv` plus individual invoice
   PDFs (or HTML when the PDF engine is unavailable).

+### Kitchen Order Tickets

+Render printable order slips for the kitchen:

+- `GET /api/outlet/{tenant}/kot/{order_id}.pdf?size=80mm` – returns a PDF when a
+  generator is available, falling back to HTML otherwise.

 ### GST Reports

 Generate monthly GST summaries: